tonal-glyph/tgtracker/README.md

-# fadtracker
+# tonal glyph tracker
-A cross-platform music tracker in the spirit of OpenMPT and other great trackers
+A cross-platform music tracker

 The project is still in its planning phase.
-This repository is for sandbox testing and spec development.
+I'm starting to get some good feedback.
+Any trackers out there wanna spec it out?d This repository is for sandbox testing and spec development.
+Check the specs folder!

 ## Goals
-- Cross-platform at least Windows/Mac/Linux and hopefully emscripten
+- Cross-platform at least Windows/Mac/Linux and hopefully webasm/emscripten
 - Memory-safe, primarily through Rust's safety features
 - Compatible with existing standards
 - Embeddable in game engines/music applications
 - Portable/serializable file formats

 ## Nice-to-haves but fraught with issues
-- General compatibility with OpenMPT
 - Able to play many module formats through libopenmpt
 - VST2/3, DSSI, LADSPA, LV2, AU plugin support
 - A scripting API